laurentperrinet/laurentperrinet.github.io/content/post/2019-05-23-neurofrance/index.md

 +++
-title = "Theoretical neuroscience Symposium on Active Inference at NeuroFrance 2019" summary = "We organize a Symposium at NeuroFrance 2019 entitled Active Inference: Bridging theoretical and experimental neurosciences.
+title = "2019-05-20: Symposium on Active Inference at NeuroFrance 2019" summary = "We organized a Symposium at NeuroFrance 2019 entitled *Active Inference: Bridging theoretical and experimental neurosciences*.
 This is part of a series of theoretical neuroscience symposia organized in this international conference from the french Neursocience Society."

 date = 2019-05-20T00:00:00
 draft = false